Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

-Douglas Fisher is professor and chair of educational leadership at San Diego State University and a leader at Health Sciences High and Middle College.
-Previously, Doug was an early intervention teacher and elementary school educator.
-He is a credentialed teacher and leader in California.
+Douglas Fisher is professor and chair of educational leadership at San Diego State University and a teacher leader at Health Sciences High and Middle College.
+Previously, Fisher was an early intervention teacher and elementary school educator.
 In 2022, he was inducted into the Reading Hall of Fame by the Literacy Research Association.
-He has published widely on literacy, quality instruction, and assessment, as well as books such as Welcome to Teaching, PLC+, Teaching Students to Drive their Learning, and Student Assessment: Better Evidence, Better Decisions, Better Learning.
+He has published numerous articles on reading and literacy, differentiated instruction, and curriculum design, as well as books such as Your Introduction to PLC+, Welcome to Teaching, How Feedback Works, Teaching Reading, and RIGOR Unveiled.
+Fisher loves being an educator and hopes to share that passion with others.

 Inhaltsverzeichnis